 Interface & Commands

-For many interface elements, hovering your cursor above it reveals a tooltip.
+Players must understand the information communicated through the interface.
 Use the Options menu (ESC key) to customize your interface, and to view and customize key bindings.

 The Heads-Up Display